esl/sparrow/README.md

 File -> Import Items... -> Chose `exampleName.cer`

 Next, export the certificate you just imported as `exampleName.p12`.
-Note: you can just go with empty password by pressing Enter.
-If you enter a password rememeber it.
+Note: you can just go with no password by pressing Enter.
+If you enter a password, remember it.
 I shall refer to this password as (pass1) later in tutorial.

 Open terminal, go to your `exampleName.p12` file location